evan0590/PythonSlotMachineCL/README.md

 ### Slot Machine ###
-A simple command line version of a slot machine in Python and Java.
+A simple command line version of a slot machine in Python.
 The slot machine consists of three columns that display one of three fruits.
 When the slot machine begins, the player is asked to place a bet from their initial credit (defaults to 10).